St Helens North (UK Parliament constituency): History

 Turnout has ranged from 77.4% in 1992 to 52.7% in 2001.

 Constituency profile

 The seat includes the large town of St Helens, noted by visitors for its successful rugby league side and the nearby horseracing racecourse at Haydock Park.
 Despite these prominent sports venues, workless claimants, registered jobseekers, were in November 2012 higher than the national average of 3.8%, at 4.7% of the population based on a statistical compilation by The Guardian, which was close to the Greater Manchester and Merseyside average but higher than the regional average of 4.4%.
-With the exception of the Conservative area of Rainford, virtually every other ward in the seat is safely Labour.